Back to: ASP.NET Core Identity Tutorials

 - Twilio Phone Number

 On a Twilio trial account, you can only send SMS messages to verified phone numbers.
 You can add multiple verified numbers in the Twilio console.
-Please follow the below screen for a better understanding.
+Please follow the screen below for a better understanding.

 Now that we have our Twilio account and phone number, it’s time to integrate the Twilio API into our ASP.NET Core application.
 Twilio provides comprehensive documentation and SDKs for different programming languages, including C#.